Current campus residents desiring on-campus housing again next year must

-on-campus housing for next year.
+participate in housing renewal.
 The renewal process is conducted online and

 suitemates.
-Renewal involves an eligible pool and a waitlist, and the process
+Renewal is a two-step process involving an eligible pool and

 To reserve space for students admitted for Fall 2014, Western limits housing

 renewal to an eligible pool of 800 current residents.
 Unlike other universities